Join millions of Canadians who have already trusted Loans Canada

 • If you’re still worried, destroy the cheque and dispose of it properly after voiding it

 Before you attempt to correct what you might think is a simple error, consider that some mistakes may be considered worse than others.
-In fact, some banks will reject the cheque altogether if the payment amount is wrong or some information is illegible.
+Some banks will reject the cheque altogether if the payment amount is wrong or some information is illegible.
 If that happens, it’s probably safer to just void the cheque and start fresh.

 Note: Some employers, landlords, and other entities may ask for a blank cheque so they can verify your financial details.
 In that case, the VOID technique is also essential.